ThePenguinsGit/ihatemy.live/content/docs/getting-started/index.md

 ---

 ::card
-## Welcome to our Network
+## Welcome to our Network!
-Here you can find everything you need to know about our Network
+Here you can find everything you need to know about our Network and how to get started.
 ::

 ::row